klaxalk/minipix_uart_interface/software/mui/README.md

 ```C
 #define MUI_USER_HANDSHAKES 1
 ```
+Otherwise, acks are sent automatically by the MUI after the user callback is executed.
-It could be useful if the user/integrator requires more control in timings of the incomming data.
+Manual acking could be useful if the user/integrator requires more control of timings of the incomming data, particularly after calling `mui_getFrameData()`.
-For details, please see the communication diagrams below under the label `#define MUI_USER_HANDSHAKES 1`.
+For details, please see the communication flow diagrams below under the label `#define MUI_USER_HANDSHAKES 1`.

 ## Run-time initialization